 - The practice conducted safety risk assessments.
 It had a suite of safety policies which were regularly reviewed and communicated to staff.
 Staff received safety information for the practice as part of their induction and refresher training.
 The practice had systems to safeguard children and vulnerable adults from abuse.
 Policies were regularly reviewed and were accessible to all staff.
-They outlined clearly who to go to for further guidance. - The practice worked with other agencies to support patients and protect them from neglect and abuse. - Staff took steps to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The practice carried out staff checks, including checks of professional registration where relevant, on recruitment and on an ongoing basis.
-Disclosure and Barring Service (DBS) checks were undertaken where required.
-DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable. - All staff received up-to-date safeguarding and safety training appropriate to their role.
+They outlined clearly who to go to for further guidance. - The practice worked with other agencies to support patients and protect them from neglect and abuse.
+For example, a - Staff took steps to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The practice carried out DBS - All staff received up-to-date safeguarding and safety training appropriate to their role.
 They knew how to identify and report concerns.
 Staff who acted as chaperones were trained for the role and had received a DBS check. - There was an effective system to manage infection prevention and control. - The practice ensured that facilities and equipment were safe and that equipment was maintained according to manufacturers' instructions.
 There were systems for safely managing healthcare waste.